mcpmessenger/unicorn-hunter/README.md

   - Architecture and design patterns
   - Documentation quality

-**Valuations are capped at $1 billion (unicorn status)** and are purely speculative estimates based on GitHub activity patterns.
+**Valuations are purely speculative estimates** based on GitHub activity patterns and codebase analysis.
 These should not be considered financial advice.

 ## Tech Stack